chboudry/articles/Azure-B2C-samples-tools.md

 ---
-metadata-title: Azure B2C - Tools for custom policies
+metadata-title: Azure B2C - Samples & Tools for custom policies
 metadata-image: image
 metadata-description: Sharing all the tool that can be usefull to work on Azure AD B2C.
 metadata-createddate: 02/09/2020